animetosho/ParPar/xor_depends/info.md

 Drawbacks
 =========

+Compared to most other techniques, the XOR_DEPENDS algorithm has a number of
+drawbacks:

 -   Processing block size is relatively large at 256 bytes.
-SPLIT\_TABLE(16,4), for example only needs to process using 32 byte blocks.
+SPLIT_TABLE(16,4), for example only needs to process using 32 byte blocks.

 -   If the source (multiplicand) and destination (products) is the same area,